-The means of evidence which are admissible in proceedings before the EPO are (non-exhaustively) listed in Art.
-117(1):
+The means of evidence are (non-exhaustively) listed in Art.
+117:

 - production of documents;

 - hearing the parties;

 - hearing witnesses;

 - sworn statements in writing;

 - requests for information, for instance from a publisher concerning the date of publication of a book

 - opinions by experts (see IV, 1.8.1); and

 - inspection.